WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Why is coin control so important?

-Coin control is a feature in Wasabi that allows the user to choose which coins are to be spent as inputs in an outgoing transaction.
+Coin control is used to avoid transactions where privacy leaks are caused by amounts, change addresses, the transaction graph and the common-input-ownership heuristic.
-Coin control is aimed to avoid as much as possible transactions where privacy leaks are caused by amounts, change addresses, the transaction graph and the common-input-ownership heuristic.
+Unfortunately, most users have no idea what that entails, so in Wasabi Wallet we have an automatic coin selection, which chooses the best possible option by default, without bothering the user.

 Satoshis, the base currency in the Bitcoin network, are fungible units of account.
 It's just a number that shows how much value is being transferred, and the number `100` is "the same" any time the number `100` is used.